veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-gauge-chart.md

         ```
 		[results] = ngxGaugeChartData
 		```
-5. Save the page and run the application
+5. Save the page and run the application.
 ### Example
 Consider an IT company wants a dashboard reports for the different branch to show key business performance indicators so that it can be compared easily with KPI (Key Performance Indicator).
 Here is an example,